lixinW/ship-hats-docs/portal-guide/access-ship-hats-portal.md

 ## Prerequisites

-- Before you start, you must have been [invited and onboarded to SHIP-HATS]().
+- Before you start, you must have been [invited and onboarded to SHIP-HATS](https://docs.developer.tech.gov.sg/docs/ship-hats-getting-started-guide/#/getting-started?id=quick-start-guide) by SHIP-HATS.
-- After you have successfully onboarded, make sure that you have setup <span style="color:red">your OpenVPN connection</span>.
+- Make sure that you have setup <span style="color:red">your OpenVPN connection</span>.

 <span style="color:red">Will there be any prerequisites?
 someone has to provide access, right permissions, etc.